superphy/kmer/proposal.md

 changes.
 As a result of this complexity we cannot look at single changes but instead need to look at relationships across thousands of factors.

 Machine Learning (ML) is a tool we can use to look at these complex relationships.
-Over this term I will be examining 187 genomes from X STEC serotypes in a comprehensive analysis of phenotype and genotype using Omnilog phenotypic microrrays and whole-genome sequencing.
+Over this term I will be examining 192 genomes from 106 STEC serotypes in a comprehensive analysis of phenotype and genotype using Omnilog phenotypic microrrays and whole-genome sequencing.

 ### Implementation
 WGS data will be reformatted for use in the supervised machine learning models using Jellyfish.

-Bacterial strains from 187 _E. coli_ genomes were used in this study made up of X different serotypes.
-Of this data 112 were isolated from human hosts, 44 from bovine hosts, 27 from environmental water hosts and an additional 5 isolates from ovine hosts.
+Bacterial strains from 192 _E. coli_ genomes were used in this study made up of 106 different serotypes.
+Of this data 114 were isolated from human hosts, 44 from bovine hosts, 27 from environmental water hosts, an additional 5 isolates from ovine hosts, and one each from retail meat and a goose fecal sample.
 We can then use ML models to make predictions on serotype.

 DNA was extracted from cultured bacteria using the Epicentre MasterPure DNA Purification Kit and stored at -20C until it was needed.
 The DNA was then sequenced using the Illumina MiSeq platform at either the Core Services centre of the National